guitarrapc/CsProjEditor/README.md

 ![](docs/csprojcli_each_sample.png)

-Also, you can define commands in JSON and batch execute it with `Batch.LoadAndRun`.
+Also, you can define commands in JSON and batch execute it with `batch.loadandrun`.
 This will execute defined commands and save, or show dry-run, when everything goes fine.

 ```
-csprojcli Batch.LoadAndRun -jsonPath your_commands.json
+csprojcli batch.loadandrun -jsonPath your_commands.json
 ```

 json should follow to [Scheme](https://github.com/guitarrapc/CsProjEditor/blob/master/src/csprojcli/scheme.json) and here' [all command sample JSON](https://github.com/guitarrapc/CsProjEditor/blob/master/src/csprojcli/sample.json).